Chart Color Schemes

 Infrastructure

-East Cannington has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+East Cannington has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 such projects that could impact the area in question.
-Among these key projects are Mason & Bird Heritage Precinct Redevelopment, Canning City Centre Regeneration Program, Gibbs Street Residential Development, and East Cannington Station Precinct Redevelopment (METRONET).
-The following list details those projects likely to be most relevant.
+AreaSearch has identified 16 projects that could impact the area, with key ones being Mason & Bird Heritage Precinct Redevelopment, Canning City Centre Regeneration Program, Gibbs Street Residential Development, and East Cannington Station Precinct Redevelopment (METRONET).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.